Alec Ryrie: Career

 From 1999 to 2006, he taught in the Department of Modern History at the University of Birmingham, and is Professor of the History of Christianity at Durham University, where he has worked since 2007.
 From 2012 to 2015 he was head of the Department of Theology and Religion.
 He completed a three-year Leverhulme Major Research Fellowship in 2018.

-A Fellow of the Ecclesiastical History Society (President, 2019–20), Ryrie is co-editor of The Journal of Ecclesiastical History.
-In 2018, he was appointed Gresham Professor of Divinity, having been Visiting Professor in the History of Religion at Gresham College from 2015 to 2017.
+A Fellow of the Ecclesiastical History Society (President, 2019–21), Ryrie is co-editor of The Journal of Ecclesiastical History and president of the Church of England Record Society.
+From 2018-22, he was Gresham Professor of Divinity, having been visiting professor in the History of Religion at Gresham College from 2015 to 2017.

+Between 2015 and 2022, Ryrie delivered 32 lectures at Gresham College, as visiting professor in the History of Religion and Gresham Professor of Divinity.
+In 2022, he gave the Bampton Lectures, on "The age of Hitler, and how we can escape it."
+In 2024 he delivered the Ford Lectures at Oxford University on "The World's Reformation".